Anne Arundel County DUI Lawyer

 How a DUI Attorney Could Help

 Regardless of whether the accused was impaired, it is the State’s burden to prove its case.
-A seasoned defense attorney will know what deficiencies may exist that would lead to a challenge.
+An attorney will know what deficiencies may exist that would lead to a challenge.
 Also, a person’s legal counsel could be there for them on the day of court to represent them and advocate for them fully to obtain the best possible outcome.

 Common Locations of DUI Stops